 Regional Greenhouse Gas Reduction Plan (Climate Pollution Reduction Grant)

 The Compact is leading the development of a regional greenhouse gas reduction plan that will cover the four-county region, inclusive of Broward, Miami-Dade, Monroe, and Palm Beach counties.
-The plan will be developed in two phases, with an initial phase complete in March of 2024 and a final, comprehensive plan complete in the Summer of 2025.
+The plan will be developed in two phases.
+The initial phase, or ‘Priority Climate Action Plan’, was completed in March of 2024.
+The final, comprehensive plan (‘Comprehensive Climate Action Plan’) will be complete in December 2025.

 The opportunity to develop a first-of-its kind regionally comprehensive greenhouse gas reduction plan has been made possible through the EPA’s Climate Pollution Reduction Grants (CPRG) program, funded by the Inflation Reduction Act.
-Through the CPRG, each of the largest 67 most populous metropolitan areas in the country are eligible for a $1 million planning grant, inclusive of the Miami-Fort Lauderdale-Pompano Beach Metropolitan Statistical Area (MSA).
-Given the long-term and considerable partnership across the four Compact counties, the Compact’s climate mitigation plan will cover the entire geographic scope of the Compact region, inclusive of Monroe County.
+Given the long-term and considerable partnership across the four Compact counties, the Compact’s climate mitigation plan covers the entire geographic scope of the Compact region, inclusive of Monroe County.
 The grant was officially awarded on August 4, 2023.

 The four-year planning grant will result in the development of a Priority Climate Action Plan and a Comprehensive Climate Action Plan for the four-county region, inclusive of a regional greenhouse gas (GHG) inventory, regional emission projections and GHG reduction targets, and a comprehensive set of measurable/quantified mitigation strategies, programs, policies, and projects commensurate with regional emission reduction targets.
 An analysis of other federal funding opportunities available to support strategies identified will be conducted.
 Further, the plan will include a comprehensive benefits analysis to ascertain community benefits beyond emission reduction, as well as specific analysis of the benefits that will accrue to historically disadvantaged and low- and moderate-income communities.
 Finally, a workforce planning analysis will also be conducted to identify economic development needs, challenges, and opportunities.